 Kingston sits where Lake Ontario meets the St. Lawrence River and the Rideau Canal — a location so strategic you can practically feel the history under your shoes.
-United Empire Loyalists settled here in the late 1700s; by the War of 1812, Kingston was a fortified port with batteries, barracks, and shipyards busy day and night.
+United Empire Loyalists settled here in the late 1700s; by the War of 1812, the area was a fortified port with batteries, barracks, and shipyards busy day and night.
 The Market Battery once guarded the harbour; the industrial waterfront hammered out everything from naval craft to lake steamers.

 A Glimpse into the Limestone City’s Allure